Emil Calmanovici

 Emil Calmanovici (March 1896 – March 12, 1956) was a Romanian engineer, businessman, and communist militant.
 Known for the financial support he gave to the Romanian Communist Party (PCR) during the late 1930s and early 1940s, he became a political prisoner of the Communist regime after being implicated in the show trial of his collaborator Lucrețiu Pătrășcanu.
 Calmanovici died in mysterious circumstances in Aiud Prison, while on recovery from a hunger strike.

 Biography

 Early life and financial success

 Born to a Jewish family in Piatra Neamț, he was the son of Mendel and his wife Ana, who ran a business in the town.
-A graduate of the University of Munich and the University of Berlin, where he was confronted with the establishment of the Nazi regime and became an avid reader of Karl Marx and Vladimir Lenin, he also amassed a fortune in his youth, owing to his real estate investments.
+A graduate of the Ludwig-Maximilians-Universität München and the University of Berlin, where he was confronted with the establishment of the Nazi regime and became an avid reader of Karl Marx and Vladimir Lenin, he also amassed a fortune in his youth, owing to his real estate investments.
 Calmanovici decided to dedicate his wealth to the PCR cause, at a time when the party was outlawed.

 By the end of World War II, when they were nationalized, his properties included two construction enterprises, additional shares in a logging company centered in his native town, seven apartments, and over 18,000 m^{2} in Bucharest real estate.